w2016561536/android_virtual_cam/README_en.md

 9. The directory redirection message is displayed only once by default.
 If you miss the toast message of directory redirection, you can create a `force_show.jpg` file in the `/[INTERNEL_STORAGE]/DCIM/Camera1/` directory to override the default setting.
 (Global real-time effective)

+10. If you need to allocate videos for each application, you can create `private_dir.jpg` in the `/[INTERNEL_STORAGE]/DCIM/Camera1/` directory to enforce apps use private directory.
+(Global real-time effective)

+> Note: the configuration switches of 6 ~ 10 are in the application.
+You can quickly configure them in the application or create files manually.

 ## FAQ